Our research interests:

 - See the NSF Highlight on our Arctic frost flower project that involves work by Jeff Bowman and Marcela Ewert.

-- Participants in a March 2012 Campaign in Daneborg, NE Greenland, led by Soeren Rysgaard to examine carbon fluxes through winter sea ice.
+- Participants in a March 2012 Campaign in Daneborg, NE Greenland, were led by Soeren Rysgaard to examine carbon fluxes through winter sea ice.
 See the video of this effort.

 - Read blogs on exopolymers in sea ice at DeepBlueHome and MotherJones.